Cristian Preda

-Cristian Dan Preda (born October 26, 1966) is a Romanian professor and politician.
+Cristian Dan Preda (born 26 October 1966) is a Romanian professor and politician.
 He is professor of political science at the University of Bucharest and was between 2009 and 2019 a Member of the European Parliament.

 Education and academic career

 Preda was born in Bucharest, Romania.
-He graduated with a BA in Philosophy from the University of Bucharest in 1991 and in the same year, he obtained his MA (D.E.A.) in History of Philosophy at Paris I Panthéon-Sorbonne University, with notation "very good".
-He continued his graduate studies with master, doctoral and postdoctoral studies funded by French Government, Erasmus Programme, Agence Universitaire de la Francophonie and New Europe College.
-In 1998 he obtained a Ph.D. in Political Science from the EHESS, Paris with "summa cum laude, with the felicitations of the jury in unanimity".
+He graduated with a BA in Philosophy from the University of Bucharest in 1991, and in the same year, he obtained his MA (D.E.A.) in History of Philosophy at Paris I Panthéon-Sorbonne University, with a notation "very good".
+He continued his graduate studies with master's, doctoral and postdoctoral studies funded by the French Government, Erasmus Programme, Agence Universitaire de la Francophonie and New Europe College.
+In 1998, he obtained a Ph.D. in Political Science from the EHESS, Paris, with "summa cum laude, with the felicitations of the jury in unanimity".

-Since 1992, he teaches at the Faculty of Political Science of the University of Bucharest.
-He is a tenured full professor and Dean on the Faculty.
-From 2005, he is also a doctoral supervisor in Political Sciences.
+Since 1992, he has taught at the Faculty of Political Science of the University of Bucharest.
+He is a tenured full professor and Dean of the Faculty.
+Since 2005, he has also been a doctoral supervisor in Political Science.

 Public and political career

 Between March 1999 and December 2000, Cristian Preda was the presidential adviser for domestic policies of the Romanian President Emil Constantinescu.

-In October 2001 Preda became a project manager of the branches of the Central and Eastern Europe Office of the Francophony University Agency (Agence universitaire pour la Francophonie).
-From 2002, he is a member of regional commission of experts for this organisation.
+In October 2001, Preda became a project manager of the branches of the Central and Eastern Europe Office of the Francophony University Agency (Agence universitaire pour la Francophonie).
+From 2002, he was a member of the regional commission of experts for this organisation.

-On September 21, 2005 he was assigned junior ministry for Francophonie in the Romanian Foreign Ministry and personal representative of the Romanian President Traian Băsescu.
-In this quality, he took an important part in preparation of the Francophonie Summit in Bucharest, in September 2006.
-On March 15, 2007 Preda became presidential adviser for education and research and continued to be the personal representative for Francophonie for President Traian Băsescu.
+On 21 September 2005, he was assigned junior minister for Francophonie in the Romanian Foreign Ministry and personal representative of the Romanian President Traian Băsescu.
+In this capacity, he took an important part in the preparation of the Francophonie Summit in Bucharest, in September 2006.
+On 15 March 2007 Preda became presidential adviser for education and research and continued to be the personal representative for Francophonie for President Traian Băsescu.

 At the beginning of 2009, Cristian Preda decided to become a member of the Romanian Liberal Democratic Party.
-He was nominated on the 4th position in the list of Liberal Democratic Party for the European Parliament elections on June 7, 2009.
-He was elected for a 5-year mandate and became a member in the Foreign Affairs Committee of the European Parliament.
-In June, 2012, he became a prime-vice president of the Liberal Democratic Party.
+He was nominated in the 4th position on the list of the Liberal Democratic Party for the European Parliament elections on 7 June 2009.
+He was elected for a 5-year mandate and became a member of the Foreign Affairs Committee of the European Parliament.
+In June 2012, he became a prime vice president of the Liberal Democratic Party.

-In 2014 Preda joined the People's Movement Party founded by Traian Băsescu and was re-elected to the European Parliament.
+In 2014, Preda joined the People's Movement Party founded by Traian Băsescu and was re-elected to the European Parliament.
 He is the spokesman of the European People's Party Group on foreign affairs and First Vice-Chair of the Subcommittee on Human Rights.